 Keep it clean and safe

 Wash your hands before and after handling any plants, and make sure that you clean your tools with soap and water after each use.
-A disinfectant spray can be used on your knife as well, in case there are any lingering traces of dirt or grime left behind from the day’s activities.
+A disinfectant spray or gel can be useful to use on-the-go.

 You may also want to use gloves for some plants, like nettles or brambles to avoid injuries.
 And a basic first aid kit is always a good addition to your foraging kit.

-In addition to this basic hygiene routine, it’s also important to keep an eye out for signs of plant illness or pests.
+On top of to basic hygiene, it’s also important to keep an eye out for signs of plant illness or pests.

 Be clear on the details